Analyzing Process Data from Computer-Based Assessments: A Tutorial on Preprocessing, Feature Extraction, and Model-Based Inference: PIAAC and Process Data

 \subsection{Item Context in PIAAC PS-TRE Domain}

 The PIAAC PS-TRE assessment comprises 14 computer-based items designed to measure adults' problem-solving skills in technology-rich environments \citep{oecd2012literacy, piaac2009pstre}.
-These items are delivered in simulated digital environments built around four common application types---email client, web browser, spreadsheet, and word processor---and span a broad range of difficulty levels.
-Consequently, the items differ substantially in both cognitive demands (e.g., information evaluation and integration) and technical demands (e.g., navigation, tool use, and switching between applications).
-Specifically, the \textit{Party Invitations} items (U01a and U01b) focus on email management, requiring respondents to create and use folders to categorize messages according to explicit criteria.
-The \textit{CD Tally} item (U03a) involves spreadsheet interaction, in which respondents organize tabular information and extract the required value.
-The \textit{Sprained Ankle} items (U06a and U06b) emphasize web-based information evaluation, requiring respondents to compare sources and apply explicit credibility criteria.
-More complex items integrate multiple applications, requiring frequent switching across environments and the synthesis of information from multiple sources.
+These items span a broad range of difficulty levels and differ substantially in both cognitive demands (e.g., information evaluation and integration) and technical demands (e.g., navigation, tool use, and switching between applications).

 Table~\ref{tab:pstre_items} summarizes the 14 PS-TRE items, including item identifiers, names, and brief task descriptions.
 These items exhibit considerable variation in both their structural characteristics and interaction demands, supporting a comprehensive assessment of problem-solving competencies and generating diverse process data that reflect varied behavioral patterns.